Press Contact: Daryl Kimball, Executive Director, (202) 463-8270 x107

 Man-portable air defense systems (MANPADS) are surface-to-air missiles that can be fired by an individual or a small team of people against aircraft.
 These weapon systems often are described as shoulder-fired anti-aircraft missiles.
 The United States and the Soviet Union first deployed MANPADS—the Redeye and Strela systems respectively—in the 1960s to provide their infantries with portable anti-aircraft weapons.
 Since their introduction, more than 20 states have manufactured an estimated one million MANPADS for national stockpiles or export.
 At least 102 countries have or have had MANPADS in their arsenals.
 The US government estimates that approximately 500,000-750,000 MANPADS remain in stockpiles around the world, though it is difficult to estimate the number of operable systems.

 Three general types of MANPADS exist: command line of sight, laser guided, and infra-red seekers.
 Command line-of-sight MANPADS are guided to their targets through the use of a remote control.
 Laser-guided or laser beam rider MANPADS follow a laser projected onto the target.
-The most common MANPADS, however, are infrared seekers, which hone in on the heat of an aircraft’s engine.
+The most common MANPADS, however, are infrared seekers that acquire their target by detecting the heat of an aircraft’s engine.
 They are considered the easiest to operate and include the Soviet-era Strela and Igla weapons, as well as the U.S. Stinger.
 Today average MANPADS can reach a target from a distance of 3 miles, which means commercial aircraft are most vulnerable during periods of takeoff and landing.

 Although MANPADS production was originally limited to a few states, including the U.S., U.K., Russia and China, today over 30 countries manufacture MANPADS.
 Major MANPADS producing states today include China, France, Russia, Sweden, the U.K. and the U.S. The most commonly produced MANPADS are the Soviet SA-7 and the U.S. Stinger.